 concept for Nintendo games.

-At this point there are five main Skylander games that have been released on the major consoles.
+At this point there are six main Skylander games that have been released on the major consoles.
 (Mobile games NOT included).
 The handheld versions of the games (for the Nintendo 3DS) have different stories and gameplay than their console versions though they use the same concept and name of the main game.
-So that makes it ten different games if you count the handheld versions.
+So that makes it eleven different games if you count the handheld versions.

 Here are the games and the order they came out.
 Order is important when considering toy compatibility.